 Classmate Melissa Sikes, who graduated with Garber in 2008, described him as “wise and mature beyond his years; he was very immersed in life, involved in everything he touched.
 But with tragedy there is hope,”she added," and I know I can be a better nurse, using my critical thinking to really connect all the points in a patient – thanks to Matt and his insights."

-Make a contribution to the Matt Garber Endowed Scholarship Fund.
+Give to the Matt Garber Endowed Scholarship Fund.